awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 This file contains settings that control product activation\.
 When Windows boots, the EC2Config service checks whether Windows is already activated\.
 If Windows is not already activated, it attempts to activate Windows by searching for the specified KMS server\.
 + `SetAutodiscover`—Indicates whether to detect a KMS automatically\.
 + `TargetKMSServer`—Stores the private IP address of a KMS\.
-The KMS must be in the same region as your instance\.
+The KMS must be in the same Region as your instance\.
 + `DiscoverFromZone`—Discovers the KMS server from the specified DNS zone\.
 + `ReadFromUserData`—Gets the KMS server from UserData\.
 + `LegacySearchZones`—Discovers the KMS server from the specified DNS zone\.